tjwilliam125/Calibre-News-Delivery/README.md

 Folder Structure Logic
 Root Folder: The script uploads daily news here.
 Any file in this root folder older than 3 days is automatically deleted.
+To save space, script will not re-upload articles from the same source if already uploaded that day.
 Subfolders (e.g., /Permanent): The script ignores subfolders.
 Use these for manually saved books or articles you wish to keep indefinitely.

 Workflow